 Being educated is not the only way to help loved ones.
 Another essential tip that Glover has for someone trying to help a loved one struggling with their mental health is to have patience, and that while they are there to offer love and support, they also cannot change the situation that an individual is in.
 Therefore, it is essential to know and understand their boundaries and to be clear with what they can contribute to that person’s life and what they cannot.

 Hillsman adds to this by stating that there are two types of social support that you can provide: instrumental and emotional.

-According to Hillsman, “Emotional support looks like holding space for a person, being a listening ear, maybe even giving a hug or literally just sitting down next to them.
-It is making your presence known in their life.
-Instrumental support is the more tangible ways of showing that appreciation, affection or assistance.
-If a person is struggling to get out of bed, then their friend could come over to their house and ask them if they want to take a walk around the block, or if they are unable to make it outside, then offering to do their groceries or doing an activity together.
+According to Hillsman, “Emotional support looks like holding space for a person, being a listening ear, maybe even giving a hug or just literally sitting down next to them, just making your presence known in their life.
+Instrumental support is the more tangible way of showing that appreciation, affection or assistance.
+If a person is struggling to get out of bed, then their friend comes over to their house and asks them if they want to take a walk around the block, or if they are unable to make it outside, then doing some yoga or some other activity together.
 Just reminding them that they have that support.”

 Lauteasha Williams, a marriage and family therapist, adds to this by saying, “Having a strong social support system is very great to help ease some of that anxiety or fears that may be overwhelming or uncomfortable.
 But still having someone that you can trust that you know will hold your confidence without judgment and be supportive to really say ‘I don’t have the answers, but let me help you to find the answers that you need.’”